AdelAdham/MapReducer/README.md

 # MapReducer
-A mapreducer project architecture to sort a group of documents.
+A mapreducer project architecture to sort a group of documents. using go